DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 When you have enough approvals (the specifics of which will vary among your team), you can merge your work.
 Merging your pull request will update the design history website and make your design history visible to everyone.

-1. Click on “**Merge pull request**”
+1. Select “**Merge pull request**”

 ![merge.png](merge.png)

-> If you cannot click on “**Merge pull request**”, you may need to ask someone technical to take a look.
+> If you cannot select “**Merge pull request**”, you may need to ask someone technical to take a look.
 In general, these checks shouldn’t fail.

 That’s it.
 You’ve now published your design history on the BAT design history website.